bram-atmire/bram-atmire.github.io/_posts/2018-10-12-100-days-of-code-day-50-dspace-7-language.markdown

 ---
 layout: post
-title:  "100 Days of Code Day 49 - DSpace 7 Language"
+title:  "100 Days of Code Day 50 - DSpace 7 Language"
-date:   2018-10-11 07:15:00
+date:   2018-10-12 07:05:00
 categories: 100DaysOfCode
 ---

-# Creating a lang-switch component in the shared module

-To avoid working directly in the header, I moved the language switch to become its own component in the shared module.
-By importing that shared module, you don't have to import a whole bunch of components at once.

-# Translated the names of the languages

-Added the names of the languages, in the different translation files and also using them.

-# Squashing!

-Squashed all my previous commits into one, so I now have something I can send as a pull request
+# Bootstrap dropdown with list instead of buttons

+I was struggling with the styling because I was using buttons and I didn't want the dropdown to look like buttons.
+The [nbgDropdown](https://ng-bootstrap.github.io/#/components/dropdown/examples) only lists an example based on buttons.
+Stackoverflow showed me the way with [Bootstrap Menu list item dropdown not button](https://stackoverflow.com/questions/38487604/bootstrap-menu-list-item-dropdown-not-button?rq=1).

+Sadly, this is not working out great and the actual language switching is now broken and I still haven't figured out to turn the color into grey instead of the blue it has now.

 # Day 50 Plan